GokulVSD/ViVeC/README.md

 are visualized within the notebook.

-If you provide an image ID without RGB channels, the system will print a warning, but will proceed by converting the image an RGB image.
-Please note that the task 2 did not store the vector models for non RGB images, so they will not show up in the results.
+If you provide an image ID without RGB channels, the system will print a warning, but will proceed by converting the image to an RGB image.
+Please note that task 2 did not store the vectors for non RGB images, so they will not show up in the results.

 Outputs:

-The set of 5 image IDs asked to be queried for K similar images has been stored within Outputs/ directory with relevant names as:
+The set of 5 image IDs asked to be queried for K similar images has been stored within Outputs/ directory with relevant names like:

 id_2500.pdf